mimiro-io/postgresql-datalayer/README.md

     "source_config": {
         "table_name": "The name of the table to be exposed or written to", "since_column": "Optional.
-The name of the column to use to detect changes MUST be of type DateTime in the database", "flush_threshold": "int value with number of entities to update in a batch. recommended is 100 - 1000 depending on number of columns.", "entity_column" : "If the data being mapped contains a JSONB column that contains compliant entity graph data model entity it can be used by naming the column here.
-When doing so, incoming and outgoing mapped config MUST be omitted."
+The name of the column to use to detect changes MUST be of type DateTime in the database", "since_datatype" : "Required if since column defined: Allowed values of: time, int, float, string - indicates the since column datatype", "flush_threshold": "int value with number of entities to update in a batch. recommended is 100 - 1000 depending on number of columns.", "entity_column" : "If the data being mapped contains a JSONB column that contains compliant entity graph data model entity it can be used by naming the column here.
+When doing so, incoming and outgoing mapped config MUST be omitted.", },
-    },
     "incoming_mapping_config": {},
     "outgoing_mapping_config": {}